doseme/front-end-assessment/README.md

 1. A store has been implemented using [React Context](https://reactjs.org/docs/context.html) and should be used to manage transactions
+2. [reactstrap](https://reactstrap.github.io/) has been installed and can be used for this exercise
-2. Existing code can be refactored if needed
+3. Existing code can be refactored if needed